 For more information on the Cultural Fire Grants Program and details on how to apply, please visit: Cultural Fire Grants.

-The Victorian Traditional Owner Cultural Fire Strategy was officially launched by the Minister for Environment, Energy and Climate Change, Lily D’Ambrosio, at a ceremony at Nioka Bush Camp, Plenty Gorge Park, on Friday 10th May.
+The Victorian Traditional Owner Cultural Fire Strategy was officially launched by the Minister for Environment, Energy and Climate Change at a ceremony at Nioka Bush Camp, Plenty Gorge Park, on Friday 10 May, 2019.

 The Strategy is the culmination of two years work and thousands of years of knowledge and know-how from Traditional Owners across Victoria.
 It articulates the aspirations of Traditional Owners to practice cultural burning and ensure knowledge about fire is sustained through generations.

 Wurundjeri Elder Uncle David Wandin and Dja Dja Wurrung CEO, Rodney Carter, who were both major contributors to the Strategy, spoke at the launch about the important role of fire in healing and managing Country.